-Gillian Church posts Writing Prompts every Wednesday and I like to take part with a few snippets and pieces of flash fiction.
+Gillian Church posts Writing Prompts every weekly and I like to take part with a few snippets and pieces of flash fiction.

 You can’t do this anymore?
 What do you mean??